Can melatonin and sleeping pills be taken at the same time?

 Melatonin is generally considered to have fewer side effects than conventional sleeping pills.
 Sleeping pills, such as benzodiazepines or non-benzodiazepines, work by suppressing the activity of the central nervous system to induce sleep.
 This can often lead to dependence and side effects.
 These include daytime sleepiness, cognitive impairment and even poorer quality sleep.

 Melatonin, on the other hand, works in harmony with the body’s natural rhythm.
-It is not addictive and the risk of serious side effects is relatively low.
+It is not addictive, and the risk of serious side effects is relatively low.
 What’s more, unlike many sleeping pills, melatonin generally has no residual sleepiness the next day.

-These studies highlight the importance of individual assessment by a healthcare professional before mixing melatonin with sleeping pills or other drugs.
+Studies (2,3) highlight the importance of individual assessment by a healthcare professional before mixing melatonin with sleeping pills or other drugs.
 This is due to the complexity of possible interactions and the variable effects on different individuals.

 Short-term vs long-term use of melatonin

 The use of melatonin, a natural sleep-regulating hormone, varies according to whether it is used on a short-term or long-term basis.
-Its safety and efficacy depend on the duration of use and the individual characteristics of each user.
+Its safety and effectiveness depend on the duration of use and the individual characteristics of each user.

 Short-term use